ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 It's surprising how much the tournament scene has evolved throughout the years in osu!mania.
 Even more so given how many people take it for granted.
 But after many years of unyielding dedication, we finally got to where we are!

-Having been active users in the osu!mania tournament scene, players [Polytetral](https://osu.ppy.sh/users/8612061), [HowToPlayLN](https://osu.ppy.sh/users/10879600), and [DannyPX](https://osu.ppy.sh/users/11253722) alongside other contributors have [briefly gone through its history in article form](https://github.com/4digitmwc/media-centre-articles/blob/main/opinions/week3.md).
+Having been active users in the osu!mania tournament scene, players ::Polytetral::{ user-id=8612061 }, [HowToPlayLN](https://osu.ppy.sh/users/10879600), and ::DannyPX::{ user-id=11253722 } alongside other contributors have [briefly gone through its history in article form](https://github.com/4digitmwc/media-centre-articles/blob/main/opinions/week3.md).

 For anyone interested on contributing to or reading their periodic articles, you can find them all in the [official 4 Digit MWC website](https://4digitmwc.github.io/media-centre/) or by scouring through their [GitHub repository](https://github.com/4digitmwc/media-centre-articles).
 Also, a good way to stay updated with their ongoing tournaments is through their [Twitch channel](https://www.twitch.tv/4digitmwc)!